Article updated on 02/28/20

 For most presidents the jury remains out for a while, sometimes as long as a decade, in order to give the dust time to settle.
-But with the Obamas, it is happening almost overnight.
-There is no way to sugar-coat this—the initiatives were bold but they were doomed to failure.
+But with the Obamas, it began happening almost overnight.
+There is no way to sugar-coat this—the initiatives were bold but they were doomed to failure due to being ill-conceived or outright counter-American values.

 Barack Obama’s Failed Programs